The Aftermath of the Inquisitions

 Six years later, the Symposium released a report of its findings, which were based on studies of documents from the Vatican's Secret Archives.
 According to the Symposium, most of the torture and executions attributed to the Catholic Church during the various inquisitions didn't occur at all.
 In addition, the total number of accused heretics put to death during the Spanish Inquisition comprised 0.1 percent of the more than 40,000 who were tried.
 The number of witches burned at the stake by the inquisitions in Spain, Italy and Portugal was 99, out of more than 125,000 trials [source: Zenit].
 In fact, according to the Symposium, in some cases the inquisitions saved lives by keeping accused heretics from secular authorities, who had both the power and desire to execute them.

-For lots more information about the Inquisition and related topics, check out the links on the next page.
+For lots more information about the Inquisition and related topics, check out the links below.